plandex-ai/plandex/docs/docs/hosting/self-hosting.md

   plandex-server
 ```

-The SMTP environment variables above are only required if you're running in [production mode](#development-vs-production).
+The API_HOST and SMTP environment variables above are only required if you're running in [production mode](#development-vs-production).

 ### Run From Source